Thank You, Happy Birthday

 Thank You, Happy Birthday is the second studio album by American rock band Cage the Elephant.
 It was released on January 11, 2011 to positive critical reception.
 The album was produced by Jay Joyce, who worked in the same capacity on the band's eponymous debut album.

+During its first week of release, the album sold over 39,000 copies in the US, debuting at number 2 on the Billboard 200.
+Making it the band’s highest charting effort to date.

+The album spawned for singles "Shake Me Down" which reached number 78 on the Billboard Hot 100.
+The other three singles included "Around My Head", "Aberdeen" and “Always Something."

 Recording and production

 The album was originally announced in July 2009 when the band had stated that they would release it in early 2010 with the title Computer Says Move.
 The group had recorded over eighty songs but shelved all of them when they realized that "nobody was really into" any of the ideas.
 The group then took ideas that they had saved for "side projects" and decided to use those songs for the album, which was then given the current title.
 The band once again worked with Jay Joyce, who had helped them record their first album.
 The band had trouble recording the songs, with lead singer Matt Shultz, in particular, having trouble finding the inspiration to write the lyrics for songs such as "Flow."
 The group was able to work out twelve songs for the album, stating: "We want each of our songs to sound like it's been written by a different band."